Welding fumes are composed of many different substances, many of which are in the nanoparticle range. Yet, how large are such nanoparticles?

 Particles in the micrometer range can not be seen with the naked eye.
 And this is what makes those finest particles so dangerous - they are practically an invisible Toxin.

 Particles of a size of less than 1 µm are a particular danger as these can enter the avioli; that is they can reach the inside of the lungs and air sacs.
-Furthermore, they can also reach the brain via the bloodstream and cause brain and nerve damage.
+Ultrafine particles pass through cell membranes.
+Into the bloodstream and all the way to the brain.
+There they cause brain and nerve damage.

 >> to 1.
 Welding fumes - What are they?